brianshumate/katacoda-scenarios/vault-telemetry-splunk/03-access-splunk-web.md

 1. Click **Metrics** in the left navigation to expand the metrics tree
 1. Click **vault** to expand the Vault related metrics

-A great deal of the metrics will not yet have values, but some such as the **runtime** metrics can be briefly explored to confirm that they are indeed present.
-Let's review a couple existing metrics.
+Let's take a look at some of the metrics, like the **runtime** metrics to confirm that there are indeed values present.

+First, take a look at memory the vault process is using.

 1. Select the Vault runtime metrics by clicking **runtime** to expand them
 1. Select **alloc_bytes.value**
 1. A line graph will appear that should contain an indication of the memory currently allocated to the vault process expressed in megabytes.
+It will likely show variations between 10 and 20 megabytes.

 Click **Continue** to proceed to step 4.